The Bible Stands Alone

 Even from everlasting to everlasting, You are God" (Psalm 90:2).

-These are the characteristics of a being who is capable of transcending the universe, who has the power to cause space, time and matter to come into existence at the beginning of time itself.
-Who Himself is uncaused, fulfilling the philosophical reasoning behind the necessity for there to be an uncaused cause; being personal in nature by revealing Himself not only through His word, but by His creation.
+These are the characteristics of a being who is capable of transcending the universe, and who has the power to cause space, time, and matter to come into existence at the beginning of time itself.
+Who Himself is uncaused, fulfilling the philosophical reasoning behind the necessity for there to be an uncaused cause; being personal in nature by revealing Himself not only through His Word but by His creation.

 "Researchers who believe in a personal Creator (and many do) thank their Maker for Earth's placement in one of the darkest regions of the universe.
 Not only are the quantities and locations of the various kinds of dark stuff exactly what advanced life needs, but because of Earth's dark cosmic location, the lights of the universe don't blind us or limit our view.
 Astronomers can see virtually all of the heavens' wonders, including the entirety of the cosmic history.

 "The heavens declare the glory of God;

 And the firmament shows His handiwork" (Psalms 19:1).